 Gamification is a powerful design tool; the most significant difference from others is where it is emphasized.
 We are wire to "function-focused design" while gamification, in essence, is a human-focused design, human motivation.
 The proposed idea is a design process that optimizes human reason in a system extracting from the games all the fun, and engaging elements found and apply them to real-world or productive activities rather than pure efficiency.

 Gamify your system does not means became a game.
-Beware and ready to handle a bunch lot of new data coming from the gamification, and one last thought for today:
+Beware and ready to deal with a bunch lot of new data coming from the gamification, and one last thought for today:

-As human-driven focused design, all considered the emotional state of your user at all times, start with the first time she/he lands on your system.
+As human-driven focused design, all considered the emotional state of your user at all times, start with the first time they lands on your system.

 I hope you decided to stick around to the end of this article, and I hope you had at least learn something new.
 I see you in the following article.
 Don’t forget to subscribe👇 and share it.